 I had many of the same ideas about using them for greeting cards.
 You might also make a collage of the photos and have instant ancestors!

 These could be a treasure trove to someone who might know these people and places.
 Try a local historical or genealogical society to see if they would like to have them.
-Have you checked with other relatives who might remember some of the people?

 Some people collect old pictures or anything old.
 They will buy them from you.
 Look at the ads in the paper or magazine ads.

 Try to find someone in the family doing genealogy and give them to the family members.
 Some of them might not have pictures of the family.

 Many times, I have gone to Goodwill, to find a basket on the top of the jewelry counter with old photos called "instant ancesters"!!
 You can donate them for those people who love nostalgiac decor.
 I have taken post cards that I love, punched equal numbered holes around the edges,placed the gummed reinforcements behind them, and crocheted a border.
 Then, I simply whip stitch the borders together.
 You could do the same, with black thread or yarn if they are b/w photos.
 You might want to glue them to cardboard or felt/foam first so they are stiffer.

 Lots of people use them for crafts.
 If you don't want them, I would love them.
 Unless you get a good idea for using them pamiam AT juno.com I don't have any family.
 It would be fun to frame then and say they are my family!
 Good luck, Pam

 I had a folding screen I used as a room divider in college.
 The panels had seen better days, so I applied contact paper to the panels and then used old photos, cutouts from magazines, fabric swatches, etc., to create collages on all the panels.